Saar Badishi

-Saar Badishi (סער בדישי; born May 2, 1971) is an Israeli musician, singer actor and voice actor.
+Saar Badishi (סער בדישי; born 2 May 1971) is an Israeli singer, actor and voice actor.

 Biography

+Born in Rehovot to Yemenite-Jewish family.

-Born in Rehovot, Badishi started out in a musical organisation within the Northern Command.
+Badishi started out in a musical organisation within the Northern Command.
 After being discharged, he founded a musical ensemble which performed cover songs in nightclubs.
 He later signed with the record company Hed Arzi Music and he released his debut album in 1994.
 In 2006, Badishi moved to England and lived there for four years after Jacko Eisenberg performed a cover version of one of his songs on Kokhav Nolad.
 This rekindled his interest in music.

 As an actor, Badishi first appeared on the teen drama series A Matter of Time between the second and fourth seasons and the musical telenovela Our Song.
 He also made his most prominent film appearance in the 1996 film Forever Young.